Dean's Student Travel Grant Program

 Student Travel Grant funds may be used as the student sees fit to cover travel expenses related to the conference presentation.
 Grant recipients must make their own arrangements for travel and accommodations, including any passports, visas, and tickets.

 - Students applying for a grant must complete the form below.
+(There is no form unless the application period is open.)

 - The following departments require departmental review and support of the grant request before it can be entered into the lottery: Biology, Economics, Hebrew and Judaic Studies, and Physics.
 GES will forward the application to them for consideration.